inituy/onboarding/mongo/nodejs.md

 };

 // This runs only once on NodeJS and then `connect`
-// remains the same throughout the executing of the
+// remains the same throughout the execution of the
 // program.
 That's why we can store the client to it
 // and not worry about it getting lost and a new
 // connection being created every time.